abhinash-bhagat/news-discussion-summarizer/README.md

 # Approach

+!
+Disclaimer: It takes around 1.5-2 min to show results as it fetches the latest NEWS every time the "Analyze Discussions" button is clicked.

 ## General Strategy:
 The general strategy involved in this project was to gather and analyze discussions from Reddit related to various news topics.
 The process included fetching top news topics based on a specified city using NEWS API, searching for related posts on Reddit, extracting comments from these posts, categorizing the comments into positive, negative, and neutral viewpoints, and summarizing the discussions.